aceerez/Dokcer-App/README.md

 INSTALL App & components

 Download the files from github at: https://github.com/aceerez/Dokcer-App.git

-Run the App installer in Terminal using the bash command - " bash dockerAppInstall.sh " and follow the instructions. when finished, log out and than log in .
+Run the App installer in Terminal using the bash command - " bash dockerAppInstall.sh "press 'y' when ask to. when finished, log out and than log in .

-NOTE: if get an error during installion "line 2 $' r' command not found" ,stop the instal using Ctrl+Z . this happaned
+this script install docker and necessary components to run this app

-If you get these Errors :
+If you get these Errors during installation :

                           E: Could not get lock /var/lib/dpkg/lock – open (11: Resource temporarily unavailable)

                           E: Unable to lock the administration directory (/var/lib/dpkg/), is another process using it?

 That means that your APT service is occupied. restart your machine or wait it out.
 NOTE: you can use this command to see APT in use.

 ps aux | grep -i apt